Photonsters/Slicer/README.md

 - Real life test with the produced photon files have to be done.

 ---

 ## Installation

-It has two install folders: 'Console/' with a Command Line Interface and 'Win64/' with a graphical interface.
-The last one is most suitable as plugin for MeshMixer.
-Both contain split zip archives.
+'Win64/' contains the install files for Windows 64-bits.
+Just unpack and run!

 For Linux and OSX you have to install python and some libraries (Cython, numpy, opencv-python, PyOpenGL, PyOpenGL-accelerate, Pygame if glut not available).

 For Linux/MeshMixer user: You should already have wine up and running to use MeshMixer.
 You should install the Win64/ Zip files for PhotonSlicer in Wine too.

 ---